 Seats.aero's Search feature allows you to search multiple programs simultaneously for an award between specific places and within a string of dates.
 It's a great option to get a bird's-eye view of the bookable options instead of searching program by program.

 You'll (hopefully) see several results, which you can sort and filter.
-And like all the other Seats.aero pages, you can click on the information icon to navigate to the booking page.
+And, as with all the other Seats.aero pages, you can click the information icon to navigate to the booking page.
+You'll also see warnings, if applicable, like the one below:

-One of Seats.aero's newer features include live search availability, which is unique to Pro subscribers.
+One of Seats.aero's best features is live search availability, which is unique to Pro subscribers.
 Instead of cached results, Seats.aero will add real-time search results between your entered origin and destination airports — even if the route isn't one it tracks directly.

 Getting a live look at bookable space makes Seats.aero competitive with other live award search tools, such as Point.me, PointsYeah, and Roame.Travel.